 - - How to buy weed after legalization in provinces and territories in Canada?

-The debate on weed legalization in Canada has been raging on for years now.
+The debate on marijuana legalization in Canada has been raging on for years now.
 It all started in the U.S., where some states even voted to legalize cannabis use and cannabis products for medicinal and recreational purposes in Canada.
 Other states are still mulling over such a motion.
 Canada is the latest country to take up such serious consideration into the same debate over cannabis legalization.
 There are indeed valid reasons as to why the nation wants to legalize its usage.
 Prime Minister Justin Trudeau also expressed his opinion on the emergence of legal cannabis in the provinces and territories of Canada.
 On the other hand, too, reasons against it also carry some significant weight.
-This article provides an overview of the reasons for and against weed legalization in Canada (Cannabis industry laws in Toronto , Ontario , British Columbia ).
+This article provides an overview of the reasons for and against weed marijuana legalization in Canada (Cannabis industry laws in Toronto , Ontario , British Columbia ).

 What is cannabis?